JohnSnowLabs/nlu/docs/en/install.md

 ```

 **Step4 (option1):**
-Install the wheels via jsl
+Install the wheels via jsl:

 ```python
 # If you unzipped to ~/johnsowlabs, then just update this setting before running and jsl.install() handles the rest for you!